janesmae/laptop/README.md

 # dotFiles 2.0

 This is the "welcome" screen to my .files including vim, zsh, git, and tmux configurations.

-The master branch includes all the configs.
+This branch is only for the installer script.
+Master branch includes all the configs and settings.

 Feel free to use it and even make suggestions, however I may decline changes if there's no value to me.